tpogden/tpogden.github.com/about/index.md

 </aside>

 Born in north Wales, home is Manchester and I spent two years living in Stockholm, Sweden.
-I enjoy running, moutaineering, kayaking.
+I enjoy distance running, moutaineering and kayaking.

 I play piano and guitar, and write music for the band [Empty Set](http://emptyset.co.uk/).
-We do short songs, often about science and love.

 You can keep up with this site using [RSS](/atom.xml) or by following me on [Twitter](http://twitter.com/tommyogden).